swiftlang/swift-foundation/Proposals/NNNNN-uri-templating.md

 ## Alternatives considered

 Instead of `URL.Template.makeURL(variables:)`, the API could have a (failable) inititializer `URL.init?(template:variables:)`.
 The `makeURL(variables:)` (factory) method would be easier to discover through autocomplete, and when looking at the `URL.Template` type’s documentation is it easier to discover.
 The `URL.init?` approach would be less discoverable.
+There was some feedback to the initial pitch, though, that preferred the `URL.init?` method which aligns with the existing `URL.init?(string:)` initializer.

 Additionally, the API _could_ expose a (non-failing!) `URL.Template.expand(variables:)` (or other naming) that returns a `String`.
 But since the purpose is very clearly to create URLs, it feels like that would just add noise.

-A DSL (domain-specific language) for `URL.Template` could improve type safety.
-However, since servers typically send templates as strings for client-side population and subsequent request URL generation, the added complexity of a DSL outweighs its benefits in this common scenario.
+Using a DSL (domain-specific language) for `URL.Template` could improve type safety.
+However, because servers typically send templates as strings for client-side processing and request generation, the added complexity of a DSL outweighs its benefits.
+The proposed implementation is string-based (_stringly typed_) because that is what the RFC 6570 mandates.

+There was a lot of interest during the pitch to have an API that lends itself to _routing_, providing a way to go back-and-forth between a route and its variables.
+But that’s a very different use case than the RFC 6570 templates provide, and it would be better suited to have a web server routing specific API, either in Foundation or in a web server specific package. [pointfreeco/swift-url-routing](https://github.com/pointfreeco/swift-url-routing) is one such example.

+Instead of using the `text`, `list` and `associativeList` names (which are _terms of art_ in RFC 6570), the names `string`, `array`, and `orderedDictioary` would align better with normal Swift naming conventions.
+The proposal favors the _terms of art_, but there was some interest in using changing this.